openfl/lime.openfl.org/_docs/project-files/xml-format.md

 <haxelib name="actuate" path="C:\mylibs\actuate" />
 ```

-Set custom path to haxelib itself with `repository` attribute.
-Be aware that such repository must contain Lime (and OpenFl) library!
+Set custom path to haxelib libraries with `repository` attribute (under the hood it sets `HAXELIB_PATH` environment variable).
+Be aware that such path must contain Lime (and OpenFl) library!

 ```xml
 <haxelib repository="./local-libs" />